cjwbrandon/gic-mle-project/README.md

 - `/scripts` - Store all shell script mainly used to set up environment
 - `docker-compose.yml` - Set up docker containers for development environment
 - `Dockerfile` - Docker file for FastAPI application
+- `Dockerfile.test` - Docker file to run PyTest test cases for the application.